Homelessness in the United States

-In the United States, the number of homeless people on a given night in January 2024 was more than 770,000 according to the Department of Housing and Urban Development.
+On a single night in January 2025, the U.S. Department of Housing and Urban Development estimated that 745,652 people were experiencing homelessness in the United States, including 266,320 in unsheltered locations, about 3% fewer overall than in 2024.
 Homelessness has increased in recent years, in large part due to an increasingly severe housing shortage and rising home prices in the United States.
 Most homeless people lived in California, New York, Florida, and Washington in 2022, according to the annual Homeless Assessment Report.
 The majority of homeless people in the United States have been homeless for less than one year; two surveys by YouGov in 2022 and 2023 found that just under 20 percent of Americans reported having ever been homeless.

 The main contributor to homelessness is a lack of housing supply and rising home values.
 Interpersonal and individual factors, such as mental illness and addiction, also play a role in explaining homelessness.
 However, mental illness and addiction play a weaker role than structural socio-economic factors, as West Coast cities such as Seattle, Portland, San Francisco, and Los Angeles have homelessness rates five times that of areas with much lower housing costs like Arkansas, West Virginia, and Detroit, even though the latter locations have high burdens of opioid addiction and poverty.